Quafadas/dedav4s/docs/explanation/customising.md

 </head>
 The key idea behind the library allows what are, to my mind some exciting extensions.

 It would be very common, to have your own representations of data.
-One example would be [breeze](https://github.com/scalanlp/breeze), which is, as far as I can tell the de facto standard for linear algebra in scala.
+An example of a library with it's own data structures (there are many) might [breeze](https://github.com/scalanlp/breeze), which is, as far as I can tell the de facto standard for linear algebra in scala.

-The below extension method would add line plotting functionality, so all Breeze DenseVectors.
-What's cool? _You don't need to own either Breeze or dedav to make this work_
+The below extension method would add line plotting functionality, to _all_ Breeze DenseVectors.
+What's cool? _You don't need to own either Breeze or dedav to make this work_.

 ```scala
 extension [T: Numeric](l: DenseVector[T])(using plotTarget: PlotTarget)